craigfbarry/team-profile-generator/README.md

 #### Usage

-Used to create a HTML page of team members
+Used to collect data and render a HTML page of team members from text based inputs using node js.

 #### License